-25.2.4 Using multiple polymorphic qualifiers in a method signature qualifiers comes when one is used multiple times in a method, since then each instance turns into the same type qualifier.
-(Section 25.2.5 describes some exceptions to this rule: times when it makes sense to write a single polymorphic qualifier in a signature.)
+25.2.3 Using multiple polymorphic qualifiers in a method signature

+Usually, it does not make sense to write only a single instance of a polymorphic qualifier in a method definition: if you write one instance of (say) @PolyNull, then you should use at least two.
+The main benefit of polymorphic qualifiers comes when one is used multiple times in a method, since then each instance turns into the same type qualifier.
+(Section 25.2.4 describes some exceptions to this rule: times when it makes sense to write a single polymorphic qualifier in a signature.)